-Does your child's handwriting look like this?
+Does your 8 to 11 year old’s handwriting look like this sample?

-At this age, handwriting is all about speed!
+8 to 11 year old handwriting is all about speed!

 Between the ages of 8 to 11 years, a child should have developed and mastered all essential handwriting skills.